-Police: Man drove drunk with child in vehicle
+Police: Man DUI on Rt.
+30 with child in his vehicle

 A Baltimore man had his young niece in his pickup truck when he was caught driving drunk on Route 30 in Manchester Township, charging documents allege.

 Elcid Stoute, 37, of 3423 Merle Drive, is free on $2,000 bail, charged with child endangerment, DUI, failing to use a child booster seat, failing to obey a traffic-control device and turning without signaling.